apify/apify-docs/docs/tutorials/analyze_pages_and_fix_errors.md

 - The snapshot's **name** (key) can only contain letter, number, dot and dash characters.
 Other characters will cause an error, which makes the random number a safe pick.

-- Don't go over-the-top with snapshots.
+- Do not overdo the snapshots.
 Once you get out of the testing phase, limit them to critical places.
 Saving snapshots uses resources.

 ### [](#error-reporting) Error reporting

 Logging and snapshotting are great tools but once you reach a certain run size, it may be hard to read through them all.
 For a large project, it is handy to create a more sophisticated reporting system.
-For example, let's just look at simple [dataset]({{@link storage/dataset.md}}) reporting.
+For example, let's just look at simple **dataset** reporting.

 This example extends our [previous snapshot solution](#when-to-save-snapshots) by creating a [named dataset]({{@link storage.md#named-and-unnamed-storages}}) (named datasets have infinite retention), where we will accumulate error reports.
 Those reports will explain what happened and will link to a saved snapshot, so we can do a quick visual check.